PaulaBarteau/data-migration/NMMNH/Bi-Weekly_update_summary.markdown

 #### Teresa
 ##### Benefits all Arctos Collections
  - Added 62 higher geography for mollusk collection
+ - Created barcodes for all rooms, cabinets, drawers, shelves, and insect traps in Biosci

 ##### Benefits NMMNH Bioscience
  - Assisted Lindsey with Herbarium Bulkload questions